-- Claims by employees are settled from the debtor's property but if this is insufficient, claims are settled from a guarantee fund as follows: - work remuneration for the last three months - reimbursement for annual paid leave - compensation for other types of paid leave in the last 3 months
+- Claims by employees are settled from the debtor's property but if this is insufficient, claims are settled from a guarantee fund as follows:

+- work remuneration for the last three months

+- reimbursement for annual paid leave

+- compensation for other types of paid leave in the last 3 months

 - severance payment

 - compensation of damages

-- employment-related tax payments
+- employment-related tax payments.

-- The IP must seek revocation of contracts causing losses to the debtor. - The following contracts may be reviewed: - contracts made in the last 4 months before filing insolvency proceedings or the day after, regardless of whether the counterparty was aware of possible losses to the debtor; - contracts made in the last 3 years before filing insolvency proceedings if the counterparty was aware or should have been aware of possible losses to the debtor; - where the counterparty was either a shareholder, director, manager of or other person related to the debtor.
+- The IP must seek revocation of contracts causing losses to the debtor. - · The following contracts may be reviewed: - contracts made in the last 4 months before filing insolvency proceedings or the day after, regardless of whether the counterparty was aware of possible losses to the debtor - contracts made in the last 3 years before filing insolvency proceedings if the counterparty was aware or should have been aware of possible losses to the debtor - where the counterparty was either a shareholder, director, manager of or other person related to the debtor.

-- · Debtor has or will have financial difficulties. - No bankruptcy proceedings have been initiated against the debtor.
+Debtor has or is likely to have financial difficulties.

+No bankruptcy proceedings have been initiated against the debtor.
-- Debtor files a restructuring petition with the court.

-- Within 2 months (an additional deadline extension amounting to 1 month can be granted)

-a restructuring plan must be drawn up and

-approved by:

-- secured creditors whose principal claims

-- amount to 2/3 of the total amount of secured creditors' principal claims against the debtor: - unsecured creditors whose principal claims amount to more than 1/2 of the total amount of unsecured creditors' principal claims; - the restructuring administrator; - the court itself. - Deadline for executing restructuring is 2 years with the option to prolong up to another 2 years.
+- Debtor files a restructuring petition with the court. - Within 2 months (an additional deadline extension amounting to 1 month can be granted) a restructuring plan must be drawn up and approved by: - secured creditors whose principal claims amount to 2/3 of the total amount of secured creditors' principal claims against the debtor - unsecured creditors whose principal claims amount to more than 1/2 of the total amount of unsecured creditors' principal claims - the restructuring administrator - the court itself. - Deadline for executing restructuring is 2 years with the option to prolong up to another 2 years.

-- · Plan for fulfilment of obligations. - Different measures needed to renew solvency, e.g. cancellation or reduction of existing debts. - Existing and planned core types of economic activities of the debtor. - Deadline for execution of restructuring plan. - Limitations imposed upon debtor's freedom of action (e.g. certain transactions and amounts) without the restructuring administrator's consent. - Candidate for the role of restructuring administrator.
+- · The documentation must contain: - plan for fulfilment of obligations - different measures needed to renew solvency, e.g. cancellation or reduction of existing debts - existing and planned core types of economic activities of the debtor - deadline for execution of restructuring plan - limitations imposed upon debtor's freedom of action (e.g. certain transactions and amounts) without the restructuring administrator's consent - candidate for the role of restructuring administrator.

-- No sooner than 1 month after registration of intent to execute a restructuring plan with the competent authority and publication of restructuring in the official gazette, the restructuring proposal is submitted to a meeting of shareholders. - Following the shareholders' approval, the company notifies creditors with rights to a claim about the restructuring plan within 15 days. - The restructuring plan is then submitted to creditors for approval; the required thresholds are as follows:
+· No sooner than 1 month after registration of

+intent to execute a restructuring plan with the competent authority and publication of restructuring in the official gazette, the restructuring proposal is submitted to a meeting of shareholders.

-- secured creditors whose principal claims amount to 2/3 of the total amount of secured creditors' principal claims against the debtor; - unsecured creditors whose principal claims amount to more than 1/2 of the total amount of unsecured creditors' principal claims. - Upon approval of the plan by creditors, the plan is submitted to the restructuring administrator. - Objections raised by creditors deemed contestable by the debtor are assessed by an independent certified auditor. - The administrator evaluates the plan's compliance with statutory requirements and submits the plan to the court. - The court issues a decision within 15 days upon receipt of the above documents; the decision to approve the draft plan is final and binding. - Amendments to the restructuring plan are subject to the above procedure of approval of restructuring plan.
+- Following the shareholders' approval, the company within 15 days notifies creditors with rights to a claim about the restructuring plan. - The restructuring plan is then submitted to creditors for approval; the required thresholds are as follows: - secured creditors whose principal claims amount to 2/3 of the total amount of secured creditors' principal claims against the debtor - unsecured creditors whose principal claims amount to more than 1/2 of the total amount of unsecured creditors' principal claims. - Upon approval by creditors, the plan is submitted to the restructuring administrator. - Objections raised by creditors deemed contestable by the debtor are assessed by an independent certified auditor. - The administrator evaluates the plan's compliance with statutory requirements and submits the plan to the court. - The court issues a decision within 15 days upon receipt of the above documents; a decision to approve the draft plan is final and binding. - Amendments to the restructuring plan must be approved in the same way as the restructuring plan.

-- Debtor (legal person, partnership, individual merchant, person registered in a foreign country performing permanent economic activities in Latvia, producer of agricultural products) can apply for restructuring to renew solvency. - · No time limit.
+- Debtor (legal person, partnership, individual merchant, person registered in a foreign country performing permanent economic activities in Latvia, producer of agricultural products) can apply for restructuring to renew solvency. - · There is no time limit.